 Pillow fills refer to what a pillow is made from and is one of the most crucial parts of finding a good pillow.
 The type of pillow you have affects features such as comfort, supportiveness, durability, and price.

 Memory foam is known for its immense pressure and pain-relieving capabilities.
 Memory foam conforms under your head and neck to soothe pain and align the spine.
 Memory foam pillows are particularly helpful for people with head or neck pain.
+A pillow for neck pain with a memory foam fill can better adapt to changes in position.

 Memory foam pillows come in both shredded and solid variations.
 Shredded memory foam pillows contain hundreds of tiny, ripped-up pieces of foam.
 They’re known for being more malleable, soft, and breathable.
 Conversely, solid memory foam pillows feature a single slab of memory foam.
 These types of pillows are often firm, supportive, and maintain their shape well.